 Cub Scouts is a program devoted to youth (boys & girls) who are in Kindergarten – 5th grade or are ages 5-11 years old providing fun and educational experience concerned with values.
 Besides providing a positive place where children can enjoy safe, wholesome activities, Cub Scouting focuses on building character, improving physical fitness, teaching practical skills, and developing a spirit of community service.
-For some great information on Cub Scouting click here and click here for some answers to some FAQs.

 Weekly Den Meetings

-Meetings are at Central Christian Church, Mesa campus on Lindsay between University and Brown.
-We meet in the Outback building in the North East side of the campus.
-Line up outside the Outback building by 6:45 p.m.
-Please make sure your scout is in his complete uniform and has his Scout handbook.
-After a brief flag presentation, your scout will go with his fellow scouts to a specified room for their den meeting (see map).
-At 8:00 p.m., parents must pick up their scout in this room, as scouts will not be released on their own.
+Meetings are held at Red Mountain United Methodist Church on Power Road just North of McDowell.
+We meet in the building on the West side of campus.
+Please make sure your Scout is in their complete uniform with their Scout handbook.
+After a brief flag presentation, your Scout will go with his fellow Scouts to a specified room for their Den meeting.
+At 8:00 p.m., parents must pick up their Scout in this room, as Scouts will not be released on their own.
 At this time we will review any necessary information/homework with you.

-On the last Tuesday of the month, we hold a Pack Meeting in the Outback from 6:45 – 8:00pm.
-Cub scouts AND parents are asked to attend these as your scout will be recognized and sometimes be performing.
-It is so important to your scout for you to be there and we do not want you to miss out!
-As a den, we are responsible to provide cookies at two of the pack meetings.
-Each scout will need to bring in one package of cookies on that particular night.
+Once a month, we hold a Pack Meeting in Madsen Hall.
+Cub Scouts AND parents are asked to attend these as your Scout will be recognized and sometimes be performing.
+It is so important to your Scout for you to be there and we do not want you to miss out!
+As a Den, we are responsible to provide refreshments at two of the Pack meetings.
+Each Scout will need to bring in one package of cookies on that particular night.